Bruce Springsteen: Artistry and legacy

 Jon Pareles included Springsteen among the "pantheon" of artists of the album era.
 "Springsteen is the quintessential album-era rock star," writes Ann Powers, who argues that while other acts like the Beatles, the Rolling Stones, and Marvin Gaye probably made better individual works, "none [had] used the long-player form itself more powerfully over the arc of a career, not only to establish a world through song, but to inhabit an enduring persona".
 He used it to lyricize "America's slide from industrial-era swagger into service-economy anomie".
 In her mind, Springsteen needed the "track-by-track architecture of albums to flesh out characters, relate each to the other, extend metaphors and build a palpable, detail-strewn landscape through which they could travel".
 He simultaneously grew musically "both with his stalwart E Street Band (a metaphor itself for the family connections and community spirit his songs celebrate or lament) and in more minimalist projects."

 Springsteen and the E Street Band have frequently appeared in lists ranking the best live acts of all time.
 In Forbes, Steve Baltin wrote: "There has never been a live experience in music that captures the feeling of liberation and optimism rock and roll is supposed to bring you more than a Springsteen and the E Street Band show."
 In January 2023, Rolling Stone named Springsteen the 77th-greatest singer of all time.
 In April 2023, the governor of New Jersey issued a proclamation announcing September 23 "Bruce Springsteen Day".

 Springsteen's songs have been the subject of various scholarly articles analyzing his music and lyrics.
 The Bruce Springsteen Special Collection houses academic journals and papers on Springsteen published since the 1980s.
 Springsteen himself said in 2001: "The Collection has almost 1,000 books and magazines on myself and the band–more stuff than every place except my mother's basement!"

 In 2003, Rolling Stones 500 Greatest Albums of All Time list included Born to Run (18), Born in the U.S.A.
 (85), The Wild, the Innocent & the E Street Shuffle (132), Darkness on the Edge of Town (151), Nebraska (224), The River (250), Greetings from Asbury Park, N.J.
 (379), and Tunnel of Love (475).
 In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Born to Run" (21), "Thunder Road" (86), and "Born in the U.S.A."
 (275).
 In 2010, Rolling Stone ranked Springsteen 23rd on its list of the "100 Greatest Artists of All Time", describing him as "the embodiment of rock and roll".

+The Bruce Springsteen Center for American Music on the campus of Monmouth University opened in June 2026.
+Expanding beyond the archive of his own work, its mission is now "preserving the legacy of Bruce Springsteen, and celebrating the history of American music and its diversity of artists and genres."